eloyacosta/python-example/README.md

      ``$ python python-example/app.py``

-     This will make the app listening the port 5000.
-Keep the shell running.
+     This will make python to keep running and listening on port 5000.

 # Some request testing